MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer.md

 * List purchased/installed goods from a store ([see Digital Goods API](https://github.com/WICG/digital-goods/blob/main/explainer.md)).
 * Installing non-PWAs or apps that do not pass the installability criteria (for security reasons).
 * Enumerate if the app/related apps are installed ([see getInstalledRelatedApps](https://github.com/WICG/get-installed-related-apps/blob/main/EXPLAINER.md)).
-* Track campaign IDs for marketing campaigns.

 ## Use Cases

 There are several use cases that the Web Install API enables:

-* **Installing a web app from the current origin:** The app can trigger its own installation.
+### **Installing a web app from the current origin**
+The app can trigger its own installation.
 The current way of doing this is with the `onbeforeinstallprompt`, and this would be phased out in favor of a unified `install` method for same and cross domains.

 ```javascript
 /* tries to install web app in the current domain */